 I love taking my children to the playground.
 It allows them to be outdoors, burn off energy, build confidence in their motor skills and get creative.
 That being said, we almost never come home unscathed.
 Thankfully so far our injuries have been pretty minor – a scrape here, a minor fall there – and I hope it stays as such.
-But it’s important to know what to do in case more major injuries occur.
+But playground safety is so important, and parents should know what to do in case more major injuries occur.

-Though playgrounds these days are built with equal regard for safety and fun, approximately 150,000 to 200,000 emergency room visits happen yearly related to injuries occurring on playgrounds.
+Though parks are built to provide playground safety for kids, approximately 150,000 to 200,000 emergency room visits happen yearly related to injuries occurring on playgrounds.
 Most occur in children between the ages of 5 and 9, when the daredevil in your child really blossoms.

 Splinters: Try removing these with a piece of Scotch tape or, if that is not possible, a sterilized needle or pair of tweezers.
 Usually the more superficial splinters will work their way out even if you are not able to remove them.
 Be on the lookout for redness, swelling or pain in the area surrounding the injury, though, as that can be a sign of infection.

 Oral trauma: If a primary (baby) tooth has been knocked out, it does not need to be reimplanted.
 However if a secondary (permanent) tooth has been knocked out, this needs to be seen by a dentist immediately.
 In the meantime, you can rinse it clean under some water and replace it in the mouth, asking your child to hold it in place by biting on a towel, or place it in some milk on your way to the dentist.